 These posts on Mental Health @ Home focus on the issue of stigma.
 To see what some other advocates have to say about stigma, check out the URevolution article 22 On-Point Quotes about Mental Illness Stigma, in which I was quoted.

-- Why is Netflix Jumping Aboard the Stigma Train? – The documentary Take Your Pills offers a very skewed look at the stimulant medications used to treat ADHD, suggesting that they’re basically the same as crystal meth and they’re mostly misused.
+- Why is Netflix Jumping Aboard the Stigma Train?: The documentary Take Your Pills offers a very skewed look at the stimulant medications used to treat ADHD, suggesting that they’re basically the same as crystal meth and they’re mostly misused.

-Employment and Mental Illness Discrimination — it’s illegal, but unfortunately, that doesn’t stop it from happening.
+Employer discrimination against people with mental illness is illegal, but unfortunately, that doesn’t stop it from happening.

 One would hope that at least the realm of health care would be stigma-free, but sadly, that’s not the case.
 It’s one area where I think it’s truly essential to stop stigma.

 I’ve reviewed the book No One Cares About Crazy People, which gives a compelling account of how the system failed not only the writer’s son, but also centuries worth of people with mental illness

 Legislated Stigma tells my story of experiencing stigma as a result of health professions legislation in my province.
 This legislation requires hospitals to report any regulated health professional hospitalized for psychiatric reasons to the appropriate regulatory body.
 The nursing regulator gave me the non-choice of voluntarily giving up my practicing registered nurse license or having it taken away from me.